markjgill/funderful/README.md

-# funderful - A Functional Library for Java
+# funderful - A Wonderful Functional Library for Java

 <b>Note: This is in development and makes no guarantee as to the accuracy of the functions